June 11

 All-Clad Copper Core stir fry pan 14in.

-This is a fancy, beautiful wok.
+This is a beautiful wok.
 If you do a lot of stir frying, a wok is a must-have piece of equipment.
-You can find cheaper ones, but none as pretty as this one.
+You can find cheaper carbon steel woks that will perform very well, but none as pretty as this one.

 All-Clad Copper Core 14-in.
 Stir Fry/Wok: